ryanbrookepayne/life-decision-records/doc/adr/0005-avoid-feeding-the-racoon.md

 ## Decision

-We will leave the raccoon alone and not feed it.
+We will leave the raccoon alone and avoid feeding it.

 ## Consequences